 As a future new homeowner, you want to make sure that you get exactly what you are paying for.
 Get the home inspected to learn what condition the house is really in.
 A home inspection is also a negotiation tool to lower the price or to get out of the contract if the condition is completely unacceptable.

-8. You used the sellers agent-what can go wrong?
+8. You used the sellers agent

 As a buyer, you do not have to pay for any real estate agent services.
 The seller pays for that.
 A buyer’s agent will be your advocate and guide you through the home buying process.
 If the involved agent is the seller’s agent his interest lies in the seller only.
 If he is a transaction broker, then he basically just makes sure the sale/purchase is completed without recommendations, suggestions, or advice.